xHindge eVersion Pattern

 For the rest of the businesses and corporations, Social media is a Double-Edge Sword; using Social media is an excellent way to directly interact with their customers and suppliers, but it poses serious risks involving security and integrity of their web base services they provide, and for the privacy of their clients’ profiles.

-In order to maintain the security and integrity of the highly critical enterprise applications, interaction between Social Media systems and the eVersion applications of the enterprise is developed using a service portal, a kind of proxy client called eVersion Service Portal.
+In order to maintain the security and integrity of the highly critical enterprise applications, interaction between Mobile Network based Social Media systems and the eVersion applications of the enterprise is developed using a service portal, a kind of proxy client called eVersion Service Portal.

 eVersion Service Portal